carlsonjohn/in-secure-stock-market-sim/doc/Security Team/pseudocodeAudit.md

 * 	UserName Failed
 * ENDIF

-// should send a link to password re-setting URL so they have to have
-// access to the email in order to re-set the password.
+// should send a link to password re-setting URL so they have to access to the email in order to re-set the password.

 ##Initial Account Access